A legacy trust, also known as a "wealth trust", is an

 the trust as directed by the owner of the trust.

-usually college tuition, income distribution to the donor’s children
+- Income distribution to the donor’s children or grandchildren; or

-The donor may also wished to direct various distributions to family members
+The donor may also wish to direct various distributions to family members

 while alive – once the donor passes away, any distributions from